vladen/aeroflow/documentation/readme.md

 // done Error(…)
 // Uncaught (in promise) Error: test(…)
 **Params**

-- [interval] <code>number</code> | <code>date</code> | <code>function</code> - The condition used to determine delay for each subsequent emission.
+- [delayer] <code>function</code> | <code>number</code> | <code>date</code> - Function, defining dynamic delay, called for each emitted value with three arguments:
-Number is threated as milliseconds interval (negative number is considered as 0).
-Date is threated as is (date in past is considered as now).
-Function is execute for each emitted value, with three arguments: value - The current value emitted by this flow index - The index of the current value context - The context object
+  1) Value being emitted;
+  2) Index of iteration.
-The result of condition function will be converted to number and used as milliseconds interval.
+The result returned by delayer function is converted to number and used as delay in milliseconds.
+Or static numeric delay in milliseconds.
+Or date to delay until.

 <a name="Flow+distinct"></a>
 ### flow.distinct(untilChanged) ⇒ <code>[Flow](#Flow)</code>
 **Kind**: instance method of <code>[Flow](#Flow)</code>
 **Params**

 - untilChanged <code>boolean</code>

 **Example**